About SaneTwain

 From version 1.27 onwards, I've replace the GenDS toolkit by a port of another TWAIN layer, based upon the TWAIN SANE layer for MacOS X. After upgrading to Windows XP and version 6 of the Borland C++ compiler, I found that I couldn't get the combination of MFC and VCL to compile successfully.

-Properties window It is recommended to start ScanImage first, to set-up the connection to your SANE server.
-(Note: if you are using Windows NT or 2000, it is probably wise to run it the first time as Administrator logged in to the Local Computer).
+It is recommended to start ScanImage first, to set-up the connection to your SANE server.
+(Note: if you are using Windows NT or 2000, it is probably wise to run it the first time as Administrator).
 The first time the program is started, a properties window will be shown.
-This window can be recalled later using the the properties button ().
-All settings in this window are stored in the sanetwain.ini file, which is stored in your Windows folder (usually C:\WINDOWS or C:\WINNT).
+This window can be recalled later using the the properties button (Properties button).
+All settings in this window are stored in the sanetwain.ini file, which is stored in your user profile.

 If the sanetwain.ini file is read-only, the properties button will be disabled, and the user cannot change any of the above properties.
-This might be useful when the Windows system folder is not writeable to all users.
+This might be useful in closed environments.

 Connection settings